MicrosoftDocs/VBA-Docs/api/Publisher.ParagraphFormat.AttachedToText.md

 ## Example

-This example duplicates the font formatting; then it checks to see if the duplicated formatting is attached to a text range and if it is not, it attaches the formatting to the second shape.
+This example duplicates the font formatting, and then checks to see if the duplicated formatting is attached to a text range.
+If it is not, it attaches the formatting to the second shape.

 ```vb
 Sub DuplicateText()